 A Few Tips to Get You Started...

 Bird and nature watching is an outdoor sport - bring your gear and be prepared to have fun!
 The mornings start outdoors at 6am and the days are spent in the mountains at various elevations and physical environments.
 Mornings can be quite cool, afternoons quite warm, and a spring shower may pop up.
-You never know what you're going to get into.
+You never know what we're going to get into.

 Gear Ideas